Canadian Cross-Country Journey

 You’ll receive the inside scoop before you even leave home.
 And you can relax during your vacation because we’re only a phone call away if you have any questions while you’re in Canada.

-The train from Toronto to Vancouver is 100 percent worth it.
-You get to travel across the country in comfort, taste delicious food, meet fellow travellers, and see Canada’s diverse landscape.
+Yes, the train from Toronto to Vancouver is 100% worth it.
+Get to travel across the country in comfort, taste delicious food, meet fellow travellers, and see Canada’s diverse landscape.

-Toronto to Vancouver train journey is approximately 96 hours.
+The Toronto to Vancouver train journey is 96 hours.

-The price of an overnight train in Canada depends on your destination.
+No, overnight trains are not always cheaper.
+The price of an overnight train in Canada depends on the destination.
+Sleeper trains do negate the need for hotels during the journey, which can help save money.
 VIA Rail offers two overnight trains, The Canadian and The Ocean.
-The Canadian is between Toronto and Vancouver.
-The Ocean is between Montreal and Halifax.
+The Canadian runs between Toronto and Vancouver.
+The Ocean runs between Montreal and Halifax.

 About the author: Hannah Poaros-McDermott is the Senior Content Coordinator at Fresh Tracks Canada.
 She has previously written for and shared her local knowledge in Where Vancouver, Where Whistler, and Essential Vancouver magazines.
 Originally from the UK, Hannah travelled...
 Read more